 Graduate students who withdraw from a course after the drop/add period (first seven days of the semester) will have a “W” recorded in the grade column of their academic record.

-A student may write an M.A. thesis in place of two courses (six credits).
+A student may write a M.A. thesis in place of two courses (six credits).
 Students writing a Master’s thesis must register for two semesters of PL801 Master’s Thesis.
-It is the responsibility of the student to secure a thesis supervisor and second reader and to prepare a thesis proposal; a copy of the proposal and the names of the supervisor and second reader must be presented to the Director of Graduate Studies prior to registering for PL801 Master’s Thesis.
+It is the responsibility of the student to secure a thesis supervisor and second reader and to prepare a thesis proposal.
+A copy of the proposal and the names of the supervisor and second reader must be presented to the Director of Graduate Studies prior to registering for PL801 Master’s Thesis.

 M.A.
 Comprehensive Examination

 The M.A. candidate is required to take a one-hour and fifteen minute oral exam before a board of four professors.
 This examination is scheduled the semester in which all course work and the language requirement have been fulfilled.
 The examination covers selected texts from the history of philosophy (cf. the M.A.
-Comprehensive Reading List - Attachment 1).
+Comprehensive Reading List).
 This examination is regularly administered in the week after the University Commencement.
 For good reasons a student may apply to take the examination at another time.
-Students sign up for the examination by completing the Master’s Comprehensive Examination Selection Sheet* on line and print out and submit it to RoseMarie DeLeo.
-A failed examination may be retaken once and once only.
+Students sign up for the examination by completing the Master’s Comprehensive Examination Selection Sheet on line and print out and submit it to RoseMarie DeLeo.
+A failed examination may be retaken only once.

 The M.A. candidate is permitted five consecutive years from the date of acceptance into the program for completion of all requirements for the Master’s degree.
 Extensions are permitted only with the approval of the department and of the Dean of the Graduate School of Arts and Sciences.